 “Everything that irritates us about others can lead us to a better understanding of ourselves.” -Carl Jung

 For the longest time, I fell into friendships with people who seemed dramatic.
 There was always a fire to put out, a crisis to solve, or a looming emotional explosion to dread.
-Then one day someone told me that am the constant in my relationships.
+Then one day someone told me that I am the constant in my relationships.
 If there was always drama around me, it’s likely I was seeking it–or maybe even causing it.

 We might not always create the people problems we’d rather avoid, but everything we see in the people around us reflects something going on within us.